Inoculating rhizobia onto legume seeds enables the plants to capture atmospheric nitrogen.

 To that organic farmers would add the dung of animals; in particular cattle, horses and chickens.
 But of course that from a goat or an elephant would be equally good.

-Commercial farmers are unable to get sufficient of these natural nitrogenous substances; so they would use inorganic fertilisers made primarily from oil or the Haber-Bosch process at high temperature (350oC) and great pressure (400 atm).
+Commercial farmers are unable to get sufficient of these natural nitrogenous sources; so they would use inorganic fertilisers made primarily from oil or the Haber-Bosch process at high temperature (350oC) and great pressure (400 atm).
 It's very costly to synthesise.

 This is a typical amino acid.